Egg Size Converter

 Egg Size Conversion Chart

 Quick reference for recipes written with large eggs, the standard most baking recipes assume.
-Shows weight-based equivalents using shelled eggs.
+Includes common amounts from 1 to 12 eggs using shelled-egg weights.

 Recipe calls forS(38g)M(44g)L(50g)XL(56g)J(63g)